ri5h/userz/README.md

 #### Todo
 1. ~~Add better validations as current app does not validate much data.~~
+2. Add Pagination in dashboard.
+(Can use datatables).
-2. Reformat some code to avoid duplication and improve code quality.
+3. Reformat some code to avoid duplication and improve code quality.
-3. Write Test Cases to cover other aspects.
+4. Write Test Cases to cover other aspects.
-4. Set up CI/CD with testing automation to deploy automatically.
+5. Set up CI/CD with testing automation to deploy automatically.

 ----